CleverCloud/clever-cloud.com/en/pages/terms-of-sale.md

 ## Article 6 : Procedures for the right of withdrawal

 The customer, as a consumer, have under the Consumer Code, a right of withdrawal for 7 days from the date of acceptance of the offer.
-This right may be exercised by mail to the following address: commercial@clever-cloud.com
+This right may be exercised by mail to the following address: <a href="mailto:sales@clever-cloud.com">sales@clever-cloud.com</a>

 Beyond this period, the customer loses the right to exercise his right of withdrawal.